ChalmersTransport/website.github.io/content/authors/Ruo/_index.md

     url: ''

 # Short bio (displayed in user profile at end of posts)
-bio: I am an assistant professor and the research area leader in the Urban Mobility Systems research group at Chalmers University of Technology.
-My research works on promoting sustainable mobility with focuses on electrification, shared and connected mobility, and data-driven methods.
-Special interests are attached to establishing new approaches and tools for system planning, optimization and evaluation of emerging transport systems leveraging big data and machine learning.
-The overall goal is to facilitate the development of a safer, more sustainable and equitable transportation system.
-My research in above areas has been supported by JPI Urban Europe, FORMAS, Swedish Innovation Agency, Swedish Energy Agency, and Chalmers AoA Transport/Energy.
+bio: Ruo Jia is a postdoctoral researcher in the Urban Mobility Systems research group within the Division of Geology and Geotechnics, Department of Architecture and Civil Engineering.
+His research interests focus on traffic flow, transportation modeling, and optimization through data-driven approaches.
+He is also working on urban mobility systems, with a particular focus on shared mobility, and big data analytics in transportation.

 interests:
-  - Transportation Electrification
   - Intelligent Transport Management
   - Shared Mobility
   - AI and Data-Driven Solution